Befiradol

 Befiradol (F-13,640; NLX-112) is an experimental drug being studied for the treatment of levodopa-induced dyskinesia.
 It is a potent and selective 5-HT_{1A} receptor full agonist.

 Pharmacology

-In recombinant cell lines expressing human 5-HT1A receptors, befiradol exhibits high agonist efficacy for a variety of signal transduction read-outs, including ERK phosphorylation, G-protein activation, receptor internalization and adenylyl cyclase inhibition.
+In recombinant cell lines expressing human 5-HT_{1A} receptors, befiradol exhibits high agonist efficacy for a variety of signal transduction read-outs, including ERK phosphorylation, G-protein activation, receptor internalization and adenylyl cyclase inhibition.
 In rat hippocampal membranes it preferentially activates GalphaO proteins.
-In neurochemical experiments, befiradol activated 5-HT1A autoreceptors in rat dorsal Raphe nucleus as well as 5-HT1A heteroreceptors on pyramidal neurons in the frontal cortex.
+In neurochemical experiments, befiradol activated 5-HT_{1A} autoreceptors in rat dorsal Raphe nucleus as well as 5-HT_{1A} heteroreceptors on pyramidal neurons in the frontal cortex.
 In rat models, it has powerful analgesic and antiallodynic effects comparable to those of high doses of opioid painkillers, but with fewer and less prominent side effects, as well as little or no development of tolerance with repeated use.

 A structure–activity relationship (SAR) study revealed that replacement of the dihalophenyl moiety by 3-benzothienyl increases maximal efficacy from 84% to 124% (K_{i}=2.7 nM).